wp-plugins/talkahead-sponsored-comments/readme.txt

 == Changelog ==
+= 1.0.5 =
+Stamp version number on the page source
 = 1.0.4 =
 A new Setting page.
 Publisher ID and channel can be set through the Setting page.